Fast preventive personalized primary care

 For acute issues requiring rapid evaluation (examples: urinary or respiratory infections, sore throats, ear infections, sinusitis, abdominal pain, acute low back pain, sprains or minor injuries, mild allergic reactions, skin rashes).

-Preventive Evaluation / Health Assessment body
+Preventive Evaluation / Health Assessment

 The health assessment is a comprehensive consultation designed to evaluate your overall health, prevent the onset of disease, and optimize your long-term well-being.
 During this visit, we take the time to review your personal and family medical history, lifestyle habits (diet, physical activity, sleep, alcohol or tobacco use), and current concerns.